+(3) SOTGs, SOTSGs, and SOTESSs shall set their Governor Dead-Band no greater than ±0.036 Hz from nominal frequency of 60 Hz.

 8.5.1.2 Reporting

 (1) Each Resource Entity shall conduct applicable Governor tests on each of its Generation Resources as specified in the Operating Guides.
 The Resource Entity shall provide test results and other relevant information to ERCOT.
 ERCOT shall make these results available to the Transmission Service Providers (TSPs).